 Violence, Irregularities Plague Ivory Coast Vote

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 We're going next to a country where just having an election may count as a step forward.
 Ivory Coast, on the shores of West Africa, is emerging from a decade of political trouble.
 It faced rebellion and civil war.
 Now, the people have voted for president.
 An electoral commission announces results today, as NPR's Ofeibea Quist-Arcton reports.

-QUIST-ARCTON: After casting his own vote, Gbagbo told reporters and enthusiastic supporters that the curfew was needed for their own security.
+QUIST: After casting his own vote, Gbagbo told reporters and enthusiastic supporters that the curfew was needed for their own security.

-Opposition candidate, former Prime Minister Alassane Ouattara was equally upbeat about his chances of winning the vote.
+QUIST: Opposition candidate, former Prime Minister Alassane Ouattara was equally upbeat about his chances of winning the vote.

 M: (Through interpreter) It is important for our country.
 We need with this election, with my election, that Cote d'Ivoire will be able to embark on real change to get out of this crisis and have a happy, happy future.

-QUIST-ARCTON: Ivory Coast has been divided since a 2002-2003 civil war left rebels in charge of the north.
+QUIST: Ivory Coast has been divided since a 2002-2003 civil war left rebels in charge of the north.
 The election is meant to heal that divide.
 Whoever wins the vote will run the nation for the next five years.
 The question is whether the results of the presidential election will be deemed legitimate.
 That, says independent analyst Gilles Yabi, focused minds, but also tensions after years of divisions, ethnic violence, and questions about who is entitled to call themselves Ivorian.

-Mr. GILLES YABI (Analyst): It is an opportunity to end the crisis but unfortunately, it's also a possibility to launch again the political crisis in the country, if the election is not considered being free and fair and the results are not accepted by both candidates.
+M: It is an opportunity to end the crisis but unfortunately, it's also a possibility to launch again the political crisis in the country, if the election is not considered being free and fair and the results are not accepted by both candidates.
 There have been some serious incidents.

-QUIST-ARCTON: Yabi warns that how Gbagbo and Ouattara react is crucial.
+QUIST: Yabi warns that how Gbagbo and Ouattara react is crucial.
 The two held a courteous presidential debate Thursday night.

-Mr. YABI: It remains to be seen if they will keep to their commitment to accept the results, and that it's clear that - with two candidates who qualify for the second run.
+M: It remains to be seen if they will keep to their commitment to accept the results, and that it's clear that - with two candidates who qualify for the second run.
 We have militants who have already showed, in the past, their capacity to act violently.
 So yes, I'm afraid that the tension will mount as people wait for the first, preliminary results from the electoral commission.

-QUIST-ARCTON: But 82-year-old voter Madame Koutouan Marie-Madeleine Nanguy summed up the feelings of most Ivorians.
+QUIST: But 82-year-old voter Madame Koutouan Marie-Madeleine Nanguy summed up the feelings of most Ivorians.
 She wants reconciliation, unity and peace after a decade of crisis and uncertainty.

-Ms. KOUTOUAN MARIE-MADELEINE NANGUY: (Foreign language spoken)
+M: (Foreign language spoken)

-Ofeibea Quist-Arcton, NPR News, Abidjan.
+QUIST: Ofeibea Quist-Arcton, NPR News, Abidjan.

 INSKEEP: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.